Updated on March 14th, 2023

 If you are interested in driving yourself, check out my Top Tips for Driving in St Lucia.
 Grenada has similar challenges!

-While you’re in Grenada don’t miss some of these other fantastic activities:
+While you’re in Grenada don’t miss the chance to discover some of its stunning waterfalls or some of these other fantastic activities:

 What to wear